ojnim/cs506-final-project/README.md

 ## Modeling Method, Visualization, and Test Plan
-Because the self-reported language proficiency score is an interval variabe, I am considering to use linear regression model primarily.
+Since the self-reported language proficiency score is an interval variable, I plan to use a linear regression model as the primary approach.

+For model training, I will:
-For training model, I would use 80% of the data (~62 people), and I would use remaining 20% (15 people) to test model.
+* Use 80% of the data (~62 participants) for training.
+* Use 20% of the data (15 participants) for testing.

 ## Steps